cnr-isti-vclab/3DHOP/README.txt

 A WebGL-enabled browser is needed to run 3DHOP.
 Please refer to this page for a quick HOWTO: http://www.khronos.org/webgl/wiki/Getting_a_WebGL_Implementation

-3DHOP is supported by all the most widely used browsers and has been successfully tested on the latest versions of Google CHROME, Mozilla FIREFOX, Microsoft INTERNET EXPLORER and OPERA.
+3DHOP is supported by all the most widely used browsers and has been successfully tested on the latest versions of Google CHROME, Mozilla FIREFOX, Microsoft INTERNET EXPLORER, Apple SAFARI and OPERA.

 If you need technical assistance about 3DHOP, visit the project website at http://www.3dhop.net